Oct 10, 2024

 Program Dismissal Review

+The School of Nursing strongly supports the progression of all students and works with students at risk to co-create an action plan that supports the students’ continuation in the nursing program.
 In cases which a student has been dismissed from the Traditional Nursing Program, the student may request a dismissal review when they believe that extenuating circumstances affected their academic performance in the program.
 The student must follow the School Dismissal Review Policy found in the nursing student handbook.

 Complaints That Fall Outside the Realm of Due Process